But not everyone knows how it's done or even what it means. I certainly didn't when I first started out!

 Place whichever candler you're using on the surface and turn it on.
 Carefully take the egg from the incubator and stand it on top of the light.
 If necessary, cup your hand behind it to help you see better.

-If you're new to candling, you will need help to gauge whether what you're seeing is what you should be seeing.
+If you're new to candling, you'll need help to gauge whether what you're seeing is what you should be seeing.

-My step-by-step guide to hatching covers exactly that with text, images and video-clips.
+My step-by-step guide to hatching covers exactly that with text, photos and video-clips.
 You can find out more about it here.

-Commercially-made ovascopes like the Brinsea have a turning wheel to help with this; otherwise just use your hand but be careful - eggs slip easily.
+Commercially-made ovascopes like the Brinsea have a turning wheel to help with this.
+If you don't have an Ovascope, use your hand to turn but be careful - eggs slip easily.

 little time as possible.
 If you're just checking whether it's